Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Network Play/README.md

 ## Disable Buddy System

-Preventing the game from connecting to the buddy server improves the connection quality between players, it should completely eliminate timeout issues.
+Preventing the game from connecting to the buddy server improves the connection quality between players, it should completely eliminate game start timeouts.